Breaking the Revolving Door: How an Intensive Crisis Stabilization Center Is Reducing ER Reliance is starting in

-The number of licensed skilled nursing beds in the U.S. declined by 2.5% between 2019 and 2024.
-However, during the same period, estimated operating capacity declined by 5%, according to a recent report.
-About 25% of counties had a skilled nursing facility (SNF) capacity decline of 15% or more.
+The number of licensed skilled nursing beds in the U.S. is estimated to have declined by 2.5% between 2019 and 2024.
+In addition and during the same period, estimated operating capacity declined by 5%, according to a recent report.
+It was also estimated that about 25% of counties in the U.S. had a skilled nursing facility (SNF) capacity decline of 15% or more.

 Researchers analyzed data from the 2018-2024 Centers for Medicare & Medicaid Services Payroll-Based Journal, and they analyzed SNF census data for the same period.
 The study sample included 15,915 SNFs.
-Operating capacity was defined as the number of beds for which a facility has sufficient operational . . .
+Operating . . .

 Want To Read More?
 Log In Or Become A Paid Member